tlwilliams895/gis-devops/src/installations/prep-week/index.rst

 Installing JDK 8
 ----------

-- Download the JDK 8 installer from Oracle [Java SE Development Kit 8 - Downloads](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+- Download the `JDK 8 installer from Oracle <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_

   - Select the Mac OSX x64 version (about halfway down the list)
-  - [Here is a direct link to jdk-8u231-macosx-x64.dmg](https://download.oracle.com/otn/java/jdk/8u231-b11/5b13a193868b4bf28bcb45c792fce896/jdk-8u231-macosx-x64.dmg) that may work (if not refer to the general downloads page above)

 - Open (double click) the ``.dmg`` file to display the installer application
 - Open (double click) the ``.pkg`` icon that appears to run the installer

   - Follow all instructions during installation and accept all the defaults
-  - If you are confused at any point call over your instructor or refer to the [JDK 8 Installation for OS X](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html) documents
+  - If you are confused at any point call over your instructor or refer to the `JDK 8 Installation for OS X documentation <https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html>`_

 - Go to your desktop and right click the disk image of the installer to unmount it